vitorcremasco/XP_Power_App/README.md

 # XP_Power_App

 # Introduction
-This app is to control the XP Power Supply HDL series
+This app is to control the XP Power Supply HDL3000 series power supplies

 # Getting Started
 The software could be distributed as EXE or as instalation using publish.